vcc-csc212/sp21-archive/_docs/labs/lab-09/lab-09.md

 ##### Full Trees

-A Tree is classified as "Full" if every Node other than the leaves have K children.
+A Tree is classified as "Full" if **every Node other than the leaves have K children**.

 <p align="center">
   <img src="/labs/lab-09/images/full-binary-tree.png"/>